orb-lang/espalier/doc/md/grammar.md

 you must pass in a table of metatable constructors.

 That's a fairly specific beast.
-Any rule defined above will have an =id= corresonding to the name of the rule.
-Unless =SUPPRESS=ed, this will become a Node.
-If the =metas= parameter has a key corresponding to =id=, then it must return a function taking two parameters:
+Any rule defined above will have an `id` corresonding to the name of the rule.
+Unless `SUPPRESS`ed, this will become a Node.
+If the `metas` parameter has a key corresponding to `id`, then it must return a function taking two parameters:

-   - node :  The node under construction, which under normal circumstances will already have the =first= and =last= fields.
+   - node :  The node under construction, which under normal circumstances will already have the `first` and `last` fields.
    - str  :  The entire str the grammar is parsing.